 The surname Coggs was first found in Northampton where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century when Robert Cog held estates in that shire.

-Important Dates for the Coggs family
+Early History of the Coggs family

 This web page shows only a small excerpt of our Coggs research.
 Another 77 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Coggs History in all our PDF Extended History products and printed products wherever possible.